National Research Data Infrastructure

 The aim of the national research data infrastructure (NFDI) is to systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and network the data both nationally and internationally.
 The NFDI will bring multiple stakeholders together in a coordinated network of consortia tasked with providing science-driven data services to research communities.

-Further information can be found under:
+Further information on the call for proposals can be found at:

 All forms and guidelines can be found under: